-Lake Shinji is a lake in the northeast area of the Shimane Prefecture in Japan.
-The lake is the seventh-largest in Japan, with a circumference of 48 kilometers.
-It is enclosed by the Shimane Peninsula to the north, and the Izumo and Matsue plains to the west and east respectively.
+Lake Shinji is a brackish water lake in the northeast area of the Shimane Prefecture in Japan.
+It is the seventh-largest in Japan, with a circumference of around 48 kilometers.
+The lake is enclosed by the Shimane Peninsula to the north, and the Izumo and Matsue plains to the west and east respectively.

-We were staying in Nara.
-From Nara, we were traveling to Izumo for a short tour of the heritage city.
-The plan was to stop for a break at Lake Shinji and enjoy the beautiful sunset, it is very popular for.
+We were staying in the city of Nara.
+From this western city, we were traveling all the way to Izumo for a short tour of the heritage city.
+The plan was to stop for a break at Lake Shinji and enjoy the beautiful sunset, which is very popular for.

 Getting to Matsue from Nara